-This matter arises from a complaint filed on August 11, 2014, by JoAnn Young alleging that Nicholas Perry, a member of the Pennsauken Township Board of Education (Board), violated the School Ethics Act (Act), N.J.S.A.
+This matter arises from a complaint filed on August 14, 2014, by Sara Coffey alleging that Margaret Snyder, a member of the Pennsauken Township Board of Education (Board), violated the School Ethics Act (Act), N.J.S.A.
 18A:12-21 et seq.
-Specifically, complainant asserted that the respondent violated N.J.S.A 18A:12-24.1 (c), (d), and (h) of the Code of Ethics for School Board Members (Code).
-By letter dated September 3, 2014, the Complaint was sent to the respondent, notifying him that charges against him were filed with the School Ethics Commission (Commission) and advising him that he had 20 days to answer the Complaint.
+Specifically, complainant asserted that the respondent violated N.J.S.A 18A:12-24.1 (c) and (d) of the Code of Ethics for School Board Members (Code).
+By letter dated September 5, 2014, the Complaint was sent to the respondent, notifying her that charges against her were filed with the School Ethics Commission (Commission) and advising her that she had 20 days to answer the Complaint.
 The respondent retained counsel, who requested and received a brief extension to file a response.
 Respondent filed a Motion to Dismiss in Lieu of an Answer on October 22, 2014, alleging that the Complaint was frivolous.
-Complainant filed a reply to the allegation on November 5, 2014.
+Complainant did not file a response to the Motion.

-By letter dated November 12, 2014, the Commission notified the complainant and respondent that this matter was scheduled for discussion by the Commission at its meeting on November 25, 2014 in order to make a determination regarding the respondent's Motion to Dismiss and allegation of frivolousness.
+By letter dated November 12, 2014, the Commission notified the complainant and respondent that this matter was scheduled for discussion by the Commission at its meeting on November 25, 2014 in order to make a determination regarding the respondent's Motion to Dismiss.

-At its meeting of November 25, 2014, the Commission voted to find the Complaint not frivolous but to grant the Motion to Dismiss the Complaint in its entirety for failure to state a claim upon which relief could be granted.
+At its meeting of November 25, 2014, the Commission voted to grant the Motion to Dismiss the Complaint in its entirety for failure to state a claim upon which relief could be granted.
 N.J.A.C.
 6A:28-10.8(a)(5).